leo-gall/daytistics/CONTRIBUTING.md

   If you'd like to contribute code changes, fork the Daytistics repository on GitHub.
 Make your changes on your local fork and create a pull request to the main repository.
 Ensure your code adheres to our project structure and style guidelines.
 Write clear and concise commit messages that describe your changes.

 > [!WARNING]
-> Before working on an issue, ensure it has the approved label.
-Without it, there's a risk that the issue may not be merged, even if you've implemented it.
-Also make sure that no one else is working on the issue.
+> Before working on an issue, make sure that the issue is in the `next` or `ready` category on our roadmap: https://github.com/users/leo-gall/projects/6/views/1?filterQuery=status%3AReady%2CNext

 ## Coding Guidelines

-Things need to be done before this Pull Request can be merged.
-Your CI also checks most of them automatically and will fail if something is not fulfilled.
-Please adhere to the following guidelines:

-**Basic**

-- **Code Formatting**: Code must be well-formatted and follow the project's style guidelines.
-You can use `dart format` to ensure correct formatting.
-- **No Warnings**: Code should not produce any warnings.
-You can check for warnings using `dart analyze`.
-- **Passing Tests**: All existing tests must pass successfully.
-You can run the tests with `dart test`.

-**Best Practices**
+Before any pull requests can be merged, a few things need to be done.
+Our CI pipeline will fail if something is wrong.
+You can also check this locally.
+For more detailed information about our quality assurance, see our [QA guidelines](https://github.com/leo-gall/daytistics/wiki/Quality-Guidelines).

+## Best Practices

 - **Writing Tests**: When adding new features or modifying existing code, consider adding unit tests to prevent regressions.
 Refer to the Dart documentation for guidance on writing tests: https://dart.dev/guides/testing
 - **Performance**: If your changes might impact performance, consider adding performance benchmarks.